eslamwael/Incorta-DevOps-Task/README.md

 ## Requirement 2.1:
 **Deploy and schedule the "util.py" python script to run every 15 minutes using Ansible configuration management tool**

-### Method 1: Create a project specific python virtual environment with only the required python packages.
+### Approach: Create a project specific [Python Virtual Environment](http://www.google.fr/ "Python Virtual Environment "Python Virtual Environment") with only the required python packages.
 The script is run on the virtual environment, scheduled and deployed using five Ansible playbooks

 **Exact steps:**